tombutler36/blackJackGame/README.md

 # blackJackGame
 Browser based black jack game using Javascript, HTML, CSS.
 Still In progress.
-Will have a front end playing board, House decision making, Fisher-Yates shuffling algorithm and more.
-Future ideas is to incorporate into wider casino game with game options such as poker and roullete.
+Current build allows most functionality and visuals.
+Still need to add input authentication and more game utility options (such as split or double down).
+Has front end playing board, House decision making, Fisher-Yates shuffling algorithm and more.
+Future ideas is to incorporate into wider casino game with game options such as poker and roullete and add other cpu players with more fleshed out AI.